howiemac/evoke6/README.md

 ## versions

-This is the stable production python 3 version of EVOKE.
+This is version 6 of EVOKE: the stable production python 3 version.

 For the current development version, see [evoke 7](https://github.com/howiemac/evoke).